 - Use the admin form, walking through each field one at a time.

-- Specifically, call out what fields are admin-only and that Event Admins cannot alter the form or add new Filters or Groups.
+- Specifically, call out what fields are admin-only and that Event Editors and Authors cannot alter the form or add new Filters or Groups.
 Event Managers will have no restrictions.

 - If there are admins who are adding events for specific Channels, they'll need to know what Classifications must be selected as well.